-Ms. Tina Butcher, Technical Advisor NIST Office of Weights and Measures 301-975-2196, tbutcher@nist.gov
+Ms. Tina Butcher, Technical Advisor

+NIST Office of Weights and Measures

+301-975-2196, juana.williams@nist.gov

+301-975-2196, tbutcher@nist.gov
-- 19 This item was submitted as a Developing item to provide a venue to allow the USNWG to update the weights and - 20 measures community on continued work to develop test procedures and test equipment standards within its Electric - 21 Vehicle Refueling Subgroup.
-This item will also serve as a forum in which to report work on the development of a - 22 proposed tentative code for electric watthour meters in residential and business locations by the USNWG's Electric - Watthour Meters Subgroup and a placeholder for its eventual submission for consideration by NCWM. - 24 Ms. Tina Butcher (NIST OWM), Chairman of the USNWG on Electric Refueling & Submetering has continued to - provide regular updates to the Committee on this work.
-See the Committee's 2016 through 2018 Final Reports for - 26 details. - 27 NCWM 2018 Interim Meeting: No comments were heard on this item and the Committee agreed to maintain its - 28 "Developing" status.
-The Committee did not take comments during open hearings on Developing items at the 2018 - 29 NCWM Annual Meeting and agreed to allow only the submitter of a Developing item (or block of Developing items) - 30 to provide an update on the progress made to further develop the item(s) since the 2018 NCWM Interim Meeting.
-The - Committee received an update on this item from Mrs. Tina Butcher (NIST OWM), Chair of the USNWG on Electric - Refueling & Submetering.
-See the Committee's 2018 Final Report for Details. - 33 OWM personnel were unable to attend the 2019 NCWM Interim Meeting due to the Federal Government shutdown - 34 in early 2019 due to a lack of appropriations; however, OWM provided written comments to the Committee on this - item in the advance of the meeting, including the following update on this item: - The Electric Watthour Meter Subgroup (EWH SG) of the USNWG on Electric Vehicle Fueling & Submetering has held multiple in-person and web meetings since the 2017 NCWM Annual Meeting.

-- The SG met in September 2017, November 2017, May 2018, and August 2018.
-All meetings included webconferencing to allow those not able to attend in person to participate. - The SG developed a proposed addition to NIST Handbook 130's Uniform Regulation for the Method of Sale (MOS) of Commodities (see Item MOS-8 on the L&R Committee's Agenda) to specify a method of sale for electrical energy sold through these systems and submitted the proposal to the four regional weights and measures association meetings in Fall 2018. - o Three of the four regions recommend the MOS proposal on the L&R Agenda as a voting item, with the fourth abstaining due to lack of experience with these systems within the region. - The SG continues work on a proposed code for EWH-type meters for NIST Handbook 44 and expects to have a draft ready for the 2020 NCWM cycle. - OWM requests this item be maintained on the S&T Committee's agenda as a Developing Item while the SG finalizes its proposed HB 44 draft.
-OWM will continue to apprise the Committee of progress. - At their Fall 2018 meetings, all four regional associations indicated support for maintaining this as a Developing item on the Committee's agenda. - The SG will hold its next in-person meeting in February 2019 in Sacramento, CA. (Technical Advisor's Note: This meeting was rescheduled to April 2019.) - Those interested in participating in this work please contact SG Chairman, Lisa Warfield, or Technical Advisor, Tina Butcher.
-Contact information is included at the beginning of this item. - 19 NCWM 2019 Interim Meeting: The Committee heard no comments on this item.
-At its work session, Committee - 20 members agreed with the submitter and the Regional Associations that this item should be assigned a Developing - 21 status.
+- 4 This item was submitted as a Developing item to provide a venue to allow the USNWG to update the weights and - 5 measures community on continued work to develop test procedures and test equipment standards within its Electric - 6 Vehicle Refueling Subgroup.
+This item will also serve as a forum in which to report work on the development of a - 7 proposed tentative code for electric watthour meters in residential and business locations by the USNWG's Electric - 8 Watthour Meters Subgroup and a placeholder for its eventual submission for consideration by NCWM. - 9 Ms. Tina Butcher (NIST OWM), Chair of the USNWG on Electric Refueling & Submetering has continued to provide - regular updates to the Committee on this work.
+See the Committee's 2016 through 2018 Final Reports for details. - 11 During the 2018 NCWM Interim Meeting, no comments were heard on this item and the Committee agreed to maintain - 12 its "Developing" status.
+The Committee did not take comments during open hearings on Developing items at the 2018 - 13 NCWM Annual Meeting and agreed to allow only the submitter of a Developing item (or block of Developing items) - to provide an update on the progress made to further develop the item(s) since the 2018 NCWM Interim Meeting.
+The - 15 Committee received an update on this item from Mrs. Tina Butcher (NIST OWM), Chair of the USNWG on Electric - Refueling & Submetering.
+See the Committee's 2018 Final Report for Details. - 17 OWM personnel were unable to attend the 2019 NCWM Interim Meeting due to the Federal Government shutdown - in early 2019 due to a lack of appropriations; however, OWM provided written comments to the Committee on this - item in the advance of the meeting, including the following update on this item: - The Electric Watthour Meter Subgroup (EWH SG) of the USNWG on Electric Vehicle Fueling & Submetering has held multiple in-person and web meetings since the 2017 NCWM Annual Meeting. - The SG met in September 2017, November 2017, May 2018, and August 2018.
+All meetings included webconferencing to allow those not able to attend in person to participate. - The SG developed a proposed addition to NIST Handbook 130's Uniform Regulation for the Method of Sale (MOS) of Commodities (see Item MOS-8 on the L&R Committee's Agenda) to specify a method of sale for electrical energy sold through these systems and submitted the proposal to the four regional weights and measures association meetings in Fall 2018. - Three of the four regions recommend the MOS proposal on the L&R Agenda as a voting item, with the fourth abstaining due to lack of experience with these systems within the region. - The SG continues work on a proposed code for EWH-type meters for NIST Handbook 44 and expects to have a draft ready for the 2020 NCWM cycle. - OWM requests this item be maintained on the S&T Committee's agenda as a Developing Item while the SG finalizes its proposed HB 44 draft.
+OWM will continue to apprise the Committee of progress. - At their Fall 2018 meetings, all four regional associations indicated support for maintaining this as a Developing item on the Committee's agenda. - The SG will hold its next in-person meeting in February 2019 in Sacramento, CA. (Technical Advisor's Note: This meeting was rescheduled to April 2019.)